rmushfiqur2/video-based-br-hr-aci-22/README.md

 ## Usage
 There are three main front-end files in this repository.

 `main.py` reproduces the result presented in the [paper](https://arxiv.org/abs/2211.03636).
-It estimates breath rate for three video files and heart rate for four video files.
+It estimates the breath rate for three video files and the heart rate for four video files.
 The original video files are not publicly available for privacy concerns, but the intermediate files (extracted signals) are shared. `main.py` uses these results from `outputs/` directory.

-`example.ipynb` shows step-by step processes how to get breathing rate or heart rate from a sample video file.
-You will need to update the variable of video file path to the location of video file stored in your storage.
+`example.ipynb` shows step-by-step processes of how to get breathing rate or heart rate from a sample video file.
+You will need to update the variable of the video file path to the location of the video file stored in your storage.

 `example-multiple-traces.ipynb` reproduces the figure 9 of our [paper](https://arxiv.org/abs/2211.03636).
 This shows how our video-based breathing rate estimation technique can also work under the presence of another strong distracting periodic motion signal.